mmazzarolo/tap-the-number/README.md

 ### Animations, part 2: React and animations
 I'll go straight to the point: **In my opinion animations don't get along nicely with React (and React-Native), and they never will**.
-I know that it might be a controversial opinion, but having tried many different libraries both on React-Native and React (like React-Motion), I still think that animations move against the declarative React pattern.
+I know that it might be a controversial opinion, but having tried many different libraries both on React-Native (and on React, for example React-Motion), I still think that animations move against the declarative React pattern.
 Don't get me wrong here, you can still achieve a clean code while using small animations, but when you'll start linking animations one after another you'll end up doing it programmatically:
 ```javascript